-The Center for Adaptive Neurotechnologies is the culmination of a unique research and development program that has grown and flourished at the Wadsworth Center over 33 years.
-Driven by the pressing needs of people with severe neuromuscular disorders, and by the energy of scientists, engineers, and clinicians seeking to understand and overcome these disorders, its principal objective is to accelerate the development, clinical translation, and wide dissemination of the adaptive neurotechnologies that Wadsworth scientists and engineers are continuing to develop and are now translating into scientific and clinical applications in collaboration with scientists and clinicians at other institutions.
+The National Center for Adaptive Neurotechnologies is the culmination of a unique research and development program that has grown and flourished for over 33 years.
+Driven by the pressing needs of people with severe neuromuscular disorders, and by the energy of scientists, engineers, and clinicians seeking to understand and overcome these disorders, its principal objective is to accelerate the development, clinical translation, and wide dissemination of the adaptive neurotechnologies that NCAN scientists and engineers are continuing to develop and are now translating into scientific and clinical applications in collaboration with scientists and clinicians at other institutions.

-Wadsworth scientists and engineers are engaged in biomedical research funded by grants from NIH, NSF, and elsewhere.
-These grants are administered by Health Research Inc. (HRI), a nonprofit entity.
-Many Wadsworth researchers have faculty appointments at the State University of New York at Albany (SUNYA) and other universities; and many students from these institutions and elsewhere complete their dissertation research at Wadsworth under the mentorship of Wadsworth researchers.
+NCAN scientists and engineers are engaged in biomedical research funded by grants from NIH, NSF, and elsewhere.
+These grants are administered by Albany Research Inc. (ARI), a nonprofit entity.
+Many NCAN researchers have faculty appointments at the State University of New York (SUNY) at Albany and other universities; and many students from these institutions and elsewhere complete their dissertation research under the mentorship of NCAN researchers.

-The LNIR staff and laboratories are in the Wadsworth Center’s David Axelrod facility located on New Scotland Avenue in Albany.
-The LNIR occupies 9,000 sq. ft. of contiguous laboratory, support, office, and meeting space (including a self-contained 1100-sq. ft. animal research unit) and also has a 1000- sq. ft. human studies unit.
+The Albany SVAMC is located at 113 Holland Avenue in Albany.
+At the Albany SVAMC, NCAN has 2500 sq. ft. of laboratory space for animal studies as well as >4000 sq. ft. of human-based research spaces and >2300 sq. ft. of office space.
 It is fully equipped for all aspects of the technology research and development described here, and includes ample space and facilities for at least 15 students and visiting scientists.
-It also has full access to the extensive Wadsworth Center support facilities (i.e., electronics and machine shops, computer support, animal care and research core, biomedical imaging core, library services, graphics and photography unit).
+It also has full access to the extensive Albany SVAMC support facilities (i.e., electronics and machine shops, computer support, animal care and research core, biomedical imaging core, library services, graphics and photography unit).